SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Related work

-The CNN-based framework is not as popular as the previous three because it is so simple that complex modules and training strategies are usually required to improve performance.
-DVF~\cite{liu2017video} suggests learning the voxel flow by CNN autoencoder to reconstruct a frame by borrowing voxels from nearby frames.
-PredCNN~\cite{predcnn} combines cascade multiplicative units (CMU) with CNN to capture inter-frame dependencies.
-DPG~\cite{gao2019disentangling} disentangles motion and background via a flow predictor and a context generator. \cite{chiu2020segmenting} encodes RGB frames from the past and decodes the future semantic segmentation using CNN and teacher-student distilling. \cite{shouno2020photo} uses a hierarchical neural model to make predictions at different spatial resolutions and train the model with adversarial and perceptual loss functions.
-While these approaches have progressed, we wonder what happens if the complexity is reduced.
-Is there a solution that is much simpler but can exceed or match the performance of state-of-the-art methods?
+This framework is not as popular as the previous one because it is so simple that complex modules and training strategies are required to improve performance.
+DVF~\cite{liu2017video} learns the voxel flow by an autoencoder to reconstruct a frame by borrowing voxels from nearby frames.
+DMVFN~\cite{hu2023dynamic} proposes a routing module to dynamically select a sub-network.
+PredCNN~\cite{predcnn} combines cascade multiplicative units with CNN to capture inter-frame dependencies.
+DPG~\cite{gao2019disentangling} disentangles motion and background via a flow predictor and a context generator.
+G-VGG~\cite{shouno2020photo} uses a hierarchical model to make predictions at different scales and train the model with adversarial and perceptual loss.
+Chiu et al.~\cite{chiu2020segmenting} encodes RGB frames from the past and decodes the future semantic segmentation using teacher-student distilling.
+MMVP~\cite{zhong2023mmvp} decouples motion and appearance information by constructing appearance-agnostic motion matrices.

-We have witnessed a wide range of terrific methods that can achieve outstanding performance.
-However, as the models become more complex, understanding their performance gain is an inevitable challenge, and scaling them into large datasets is intractable.
-In this work, we aim to build a simple model based on common convolutional modules and see how far the simple model can go in spatiotemporal predictive learning.